kubernetes/website/content/en/docs/tasks/configure-pod-container/security-context.md

 From the output, you can see that `gid` is 3000 which is same as the `runAsGroup` field.
 If the `runAsGroup` was omitted, the `gid` would remain as 0 (root) and the process will be able to interact with files that are owned by the root(0) group and groups that have the required group permissions for the root (0) group.
-You can also see `groups` contains the group IDs which are specified by `fsGroup` and `supplementalGroups` other than `gid`.
+You can also see that `groups` contains the group IDs which are specified by `fsGroup` and `supplementalGroups`, in addition to `gid`.

 Exit your shell: